Wrathsid/n8n_LinkedIn_Automation/README.md

 Perfect!
-Here’s your **updated and polished README-style guide** with **Docker installation, API activation, and Gemini API** included.
-I’ve formatted it for clarity and added reasons wherever necessary.
+I’ve updated the README to reflect your renamed workflow file **`linkedin_n8n.json`** and polished it for clarity.
+Here’s the revised version:

 ---